Shellyda/leetcode-algorithms-challenges/README.md

 ## Content Documentation: How to Add a New Problem

-I created this script to help with documentation and repository organization.
-Here's how to use it:
+This repo includes a helper script to standardize documentation:

 #### 1. Make the script executable: